 When we meditate on the inner Light, we come in contact with a loving Light that can fill us with the emotional support we seek.

 Many people experience depression because they feel isolated, lonely, or unloved.
 If we had a traumatic childhood experience and grew up feeling unloved, this may trigger our depression.
 When we come in contact with a divine love or godly love from within by meditating on inner Light, it fills the hole within us with the love we always sought.
 That inner Light fills us with a love that is often described by those who experience it as more love, bliss, and joy than they ever had in their lives.
 This experience stays with us even after meditation and it supplements our treatment for depression.

 Enjoy Relief from Depression in Meditation

-One way to overcome is to spend time in meditation to enjoy the inner bliss.
-Instead of focusing on those thoughts that trigger our depression, along with professional treatment we receive, we can focus on the good things that happen to us and be grateful for them.
-We can learn to accept times of trouble are a part of life and realize that everyone else is going through them as well.
+One way to overcome depression is to spend time in meditation to enjoy the inner bliss.
+Instead of focusing on those thoughts that trigger our depression, along with any professional treatment we receive we can focus on the good things that happen to us and be grateful for them.
+We can learn to accept that times of trouble are a part of life and realize that everyone else is goes through them as well.

 If we learn to meditate and experience the joy and calm within, we can supplement treatment for depression.
 Meditation can help us overcome our own tendencies to get sad, depressed, or disheartened about our life and instead develop a more contented attitude toward life, thereby learning the secret to happiness.